AKSarav/YamlQL/docs/commands/sql.md

 ## Native List/Array Support

-YamlQL now stores YAML lists of scalars as DuckDB arrays (native LIST type).
+YamlQL stores YAML lists of scalars as DuckDB arrays (native LIST type).
 To ensure type safety and prevent errors, **all elements in these lists are converted to strings (VARCHAR)**.
 This allows you to reliably query lists with mixed types.

 For example, given this YAML:
 ```yaml